episource/git-merge-subtree2/README.md

      base-prefix: optional - overwrite the prefix applied to the common ancestor; this might be necessary when specifying a custom base
+          filter: optional - limit merging to the set of files matching the given regular expression; the regular expression is matched against the file path relative to the subproject directory
+     base-filter: optional - like filter, but applied to the base revision, only; this option can be usefull when explicitly specifying abort base revision and file names have changed
          message: optional - custom commit message
           format: optional - pass to `git log`'s format option when appending a description of the merged history to the commit message; use